 Teams are not allowed to Guess the Landmarks during the project, but only to ask the Yes or No questions.
-See below for guesses.
+See below for submitting answers.

-The project coordinator will email a list of all players in the individual groups an Answer Sheet.
+The project coordinator will post a list of all players in the individual groups an Answer Sheet on the Facebook Group and the Landmark web site.
 Each team will add their guesses to the answer sheet and send back to the project coordinator.
-This answer sheet must be received by midnight March 15th US Central Time.

-The game is officially over midnight March 15, 2013.
-I will post the top 5 scores of the Primary and Challenge levels, and the Landmark answers on March 18.
+I will post the top 5 scores of the Primary and Challenge levels, and all Landmark answers on March 15.